-The success of slip and fall accident legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.
+The success of slip and fall accident legal matters depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.

-Stores Have a Legal Responsibility To Protect You
+Stores Have A Legal Responsibility To Protect You

-Keep his or her premises in a reasonably safe condition, fix dangerous conditions on the property that the business knew about or should have known about, and warn customers/visitors about any dangerous conditions.
+Keep their premises reasonably safe, fix dangerous conditions on the property that the business knew about or should have known about, and warn customers/visitors about any dangerous conditions.

-If a business or property owner did not fulfill these requirements, then he or she acted negligently — and you may have a personal injury case if you sustained injuries.
+If a business or property owner did not fulfill these requirements, they become a negligent property owner — and you may have a personal injury case if you sustained injuries.
 Read section 768.0755 for more information on what you can do to help your slip and fall claim.

-Initial Steps Our Tampa Slip And Fall Injury Lawyers Take In Every Case
+Initial Steps Our Tampa Slip And Fall Lawyers Take In Every Case

-Remember, a slip and fall accident happens at a building is in owner (aka the defendant) controls.
+Remember, a slip and fall accident happens at a building that an owner (aka the defendant) controls.
 Accident victims often seek medical care or reasonable care after the accident occurred.
-And meanwhile, because it’s someone else’s property, the property owners could remedy the problem or otherwise destroy evidence, making your Tampa personal injury case much more difficult to prove.
+And meanwhile, because it’s someone else’s property, the property owners could remedy the problem that caused the accident or otherwise destroy evidence.
+If that happens, it makes your Tampa personal injury case much more difficult to prove.

-A slip and fall attorney is a type of personal injury attorney who specifically knows how to take on big businesses like a restaurant or a grocery store.
+A slip and fall attorney is a personal injury attorney who specifically knows how to take on big businesses like a restaurant or a grocery store.
 Slip and fall cases involving these big stores require an experienced fall injury lawyer that will get to work on your personal injury claim quickly.

-- Secure pictures and videos of the scene of the slip and fall accident.
+- Secure pictures and videos of the scene of the accident.

 - Seek witness statements from employees of the business and other people at the scene.

-- Send spoliation letters to the business demanding that its associates not destroy any evidence of slip and fall accident.
+- Send spoliation letters to the business demanding that its associates not destroy any slip and fall accident evidence.

 - Seek insurance policy premiums from the business and/or any other responsible party or parties and talk with the insurance agent when appropriate.

 - Hire accident reconstructionists and safety experts as needed.

-- Ensure you get the best possible medical treatment and get your resulting bills covered as much as possible.
+- Ensure you get the best possible medical treatment and get your resulting medical expenses covered as much as possible.

-- Our slip and fall lawyers work with your treatment providers from the beginning to ensure a coordinated plan of legal attack that also gets your medical needs met.
+- Our slip and fall lawyers work with your medical provider (or providers) from the beginning to ensure a coordinated plan of legal attack while also getting your medical needs met.

 - Review the complete facts of your case and make the phone calls necessary to try to keep your slip and fall accident case out of the courtroom.

-While our Tampa slip and fall attorneys always work to prevent unnecessary courtroom litigation if possible, we are not afraid to go to trial if this will get you the compensation you deserve.
+While our Tampa slip and fall attorneys always work to prevent unnecessary courtroom litigation if possible, we are not afraid to go to trial if this will get you the compensation you deserve!